james-panayis/fields1/README.md

-### Introduction
+## Introduction

 fields1
 Simple electrical field visualiser

-### Build instructions
+## Build instructions

 run:

 	make

-### Install
+## Install

-1.
-copy files to webserver route eg:

-	make install

-or run a local webserver and surf to it eg:
+Run a local webserver and surf to it eg:

 	python -m SimpleHTTPServer 8080

-2.
-browse to //localhost:8080/build/fields1.html
+Browse to //localhost:8080/build/fields1.html.

+OR:

+Copy files to webserver root:

+	PREFIX=/path/to/web/root make install

+Browse to your webserver.